Skip to content

 ISO/IEC 27001

 ISO/IEC 27001 is an international standard for establishing an Information Security Management System (ISMS).
 It requires organizations to identify risks, implement controls, and continuously improve security posture through audits and reviews.
-Certification to ISO/IEC 27001 demonstrates that an organization has implemented structured governance over information security, including access control, supplier management, and auditing.
-For Infrastructure Owner-Operators (IOOs), compliance with ISO/IEC 27001 provides assurance to regulators and partners that the organization is managing security in line with global best practices.
-Like the NIST CSF, it does not address ITS-specific requirements such as certificate validation or message signing, but it provides a foundation into which ITS security standards can be integrated.
+For IOOs, compliance with ISO/IEC 27001 provides assurance to regulators and partners that the organization is managing security in line with global best practices.
+Like the NIST CSF, it does not address ITS-specific requirements but it provides a foundation for mapping of ITS security standards to specific cybersecurity features and functions.
+Certification to ISO/IEC 27001 demonstrates that an organization has implemented structured governance over information security, including:

 National and Local Policies